Acceptance and Commitment Therapy (ACT) encourages people to embrace their thoughts and feelings rather than fighting or feeling guilty for them.

 The Valued Directions Worksheet by John Forsyth and Georg Eifert

 This exercise is a great first step for anyone looking to start practicing ACT techniques.
-Values, as mentioned earlier, are a foundational piece of Acceptance and Commitment Therapy.
+Values, as mentioned earlier, are a foundational piece in Acceptance and Commitment Therapy.

 The Valued Directions worksheet presents 10 value domains for the reader to consider: